LukasRoom/SuperADD/README.md

 any change.

 ## Pretrained Models
-We provide “pretrained” models for each category.
+We provide “pretrained” models for each category for easier reproduction and to skip running the training script.
 In our case, a pretrained model consists of a memory bank with reference embeddings stored in an .npz file, along with the corresponding model settings in a .json file for that category.
-All models are available at: https://owncloud.fraunhofer.de/index.php/s/THkX7W8AhRd2RCs
+All models are available at: https://owncloud.fraunhofer.de/index.php/s/THkX7W8AhRd2RCs Place all models in the `./models/` directory.
+After that, you can skip training and run inference directly with: ```bash uv run test-industrial

 ## Dependencies
 For a full list of all dependencies, please refer to the `./pyproject.toml`, `./utils/pyproject.toml`,